sergeyevstifeev/sergeyevstifeev.github.io/about.md

 permalink: /about/
 ---

-A software engineer living in Stockholm, Sweden.
-DevOps enthusiast.
+I'm a Software Engineer currently living in Stockholm, Sweden.
+I'm interested in distributed systems, microservices, and all things DevOps.